edamla/mediterraneanagency/_books/2021-09-01-conquerors-of-andalusia.md

 # For adding excerpt add <!--more--> and break the line
 ---
-The Muslim conquerors, for the sake of spread- ing the word of God and jihad, had reached as far as the Great Wall of China in the East and the shores of the Atlantic Ocean in the West.
+The Muslim conquerors, for the sake of spreading the word of God and jihad, had reached as far as the Great Wall of China in the East and the shores of the Atlantic Ocean in the West.
 Perhaps the vast sea had hindered them, but there was a new land before them: Al-Andalus.
-Gibraltar, standing guard with the demeanor of a giant sen- tinel, seemed to beckon them through the mists.
+Gibraltar, standing guard with the demeanor of a giant sentinel, seemed to beckon them through the mists.
 On a spring day, with the hoofprints of thousands of horses still fresh on the shore, the Conquerors had paused beneath the shadow of this immense